 It is also currently ranked as the 17th largest export economy in the world.

-The country has annual exports of $315 billion and imports of $259 billion, giving it a positive trade balance of $55.4 billion.
+The country has annual product exports of $323 billion and imports of $323 billion, giving it a neutral trade balance.

 Export values have risen steadily in the last thirty years and Singapore has seen a rise in the last five years from $250 billion to $315 billion per year during that period.